ykorzikowski/python-fritz-office-365-sync/README.md

 ### Setup Fritzbox

 If you want to access the fritzbox from the internet, you have to set up the myFritz! access first.
 After this, you have to copy the self-signed certificate from your browser to `conf/fritz.crt` and set `FRITZ_TLS`property to true.
+When using docker you have to specify the file via volume.

 Disable the heating time tables by setting the temperature to 16° for all days & times.